couchbaselabs/GrocerySync-Android/README.md

 * Do a `git clone` on the repository URL

+## Opening the project in Android Studio

+* First the local.properties file must be created so that Android knows where your SDK is: `$ cp local.properties.example local.properties`.
+* Open `local.properties` and make sure it points to the Android SDK on your system.
+Change the path is needed.
+* Open the project in Android Studio by going to File / Open Project and choosing the top-level directory (it should contain local.properties, gradlew, etc)

 ## Building via Android Studio

-* Open the project in Android Studio
-* Under Build menu, choose the Make Project option
+* Under Build menu, choose the Make Project option.
+This will just build the code to make sure there are no errors, it won't launch the app.

 ## Building via Gradle

-* Run `./gradlew build`
+* Run `./gradlew clean && ./gradlew build`

 ## Configuring